Baron Wharton: The barony of 1544

 Philip Wharton, 1st Duke of Wharton.

-The title Baron Wharton was created in 1544 by letters patent for Sir Thomas Wharton, who had previously served as a Member of Parliament for Cumberland, in recognition of his victory at the Battle of Solway Moss.
+The title Baron Wharton was created in 1544 by letters patent for Sir Thomas Wharton, who had previously served as a member of parliament for Cumberland, in recognition of his victory at the Battle of Solway Moss.
 Because of its creation by letters patent, the Barony could only be passed down to male heirs.

-The 5th Baron (1648–1715) had a long and distinguished political career, serving at various times as a Member of Parliament, Lord Lieutenant of Oxford and Buckingham, Lord Lieutenant of Ireland and Lord Privy Seal.
+The 5th Baron (1648–1715) had a long and distinguished political career, serving at various times as a member of parliament, Lord Lieutenant of Oxford and Buckingham, Lord Lieutenant of Ireland and Lord Privy Seal.
 He was created Earl of Wharton, in the County of Westmorland, and Viscount Winchendon, of Winchendon in the County of Buckingham, in 1706, in the Peerage of England, and in 1715 was further created Marquess of Wharton, in the County of Westmorland, and Marquess of Malmesbury, in the County of Wilts, in the Peerage of Great Britain.
-Later that year, he was also created Marquess of Catherlough, Earl of Rathfarnham, in the County of Dublin, and Baron Trim, in the County of Meath, in the Peerage of Ireland.
-(The Marquessate of Catherlough referred to the town now spelled Carlow.)
+Later that year, he was also created Marquess of Catherlough, (Note: The Marquessate of Catherlough referred to the Irish town now spelled Carlow.)
+Earl of Rathfarnham, in the County of Dublin, and Baron Trim, in the County of Meath, in the Peerage of Ireland.

 His son, the 2nd Marquess (1698–1731), was created Duke of Wharton, in the County of Westmorland, in the Peerage of Great Britain, in 1718, but all the titles were forfeit in 1729 when the Duke of Wharton was declared an outlaw.
 In any event, since on the Duke's death there were no male heirs of the 1st Baron remaining, all the titles would have become extinct at that point.